cowboy/javascript-route-matcher/README.md

 # JavaScript Basic Route Matcher
-A simple route matching utility.
+A simple route matching / url building utility.
 Intended to be included as part of a larger routing library.

 ## Sample Usage
 ```javascript